Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/overlay/overlay.md

 ---
 Title: '.overlay()'
-Description: 'Layers the views that you specify in front of a view.'
+Description: 'Layers the specified views in front of a view.'
 Subjects:
-  - 'Mobile Development'
+  - 'Mobile Development
   - 'iOS'
 Tags:
   - 'SwiftUI'